 Watch a Surf competition

 You have many to choose from as the winter season comes.
 Notable competitions are the Billabong Pipe Masters and the “Eddie” a big wave surf competition at Waimea Bay.
 The atmosphere at surf events is like no other sporting events.
 A friendly low-key environment on the beach while surfers ride some mental waves out in the water.
 Pictured below is a shot I took at Waimea Bay a week before the “Eddie”.
-Watching a surf comp is one of the best things to do in Hawaii no matter what island you are on.
+Watching a surf comp is one of the best things to do on Oahu no matter what island you are on.

 Surf at world famous Waikiki beach